-As shown in Figure 6-16, 70.5 percent of the total unit capacity identified to meet the RHNA is in low-resource areas, and 19.0 percent is in moderateresource areas (inclusive of 2.0 percent rapidly changing areas) while these areas account for approximately 58.0 percent of the land area in Contra Costa County, with an additional 0.2 percent designated as a moderate resource - rapidly changing.
+As shown in Figure 6-16, 69.8 percent of the total unit capacity identified to meet the RHNA is in low-resource areas, and 19.0-6 percent is in moderateresource areas (inclusive of 2.0-1 percent in rapidly changing areas) while these three areas account for approximately 58.0-2 percent of the land area in Contra Costa County, with an additional 0.2 percent designated as a moderate resource - rapidly changing.
 The lower-resource areas are concentrated in North Richmond, San Pablo, North Richmond Heights, and Bay Point, on either side of I-80 in the communities of Bay View, Montalvin Manor, Tara Hills, and El Sobrante, along San Francisco and Suisun Bays, where industrial uses and older housing stock are more prevalent, and in the semi-rural community of Byron.
-The moderate-resource designations in the northern central communities, including the vicinity of Alhambra Valley, Reliez Valley, Briones, Pacheco, portions of Vine Hill, and Contra Costa Centre, are not as densely developed, although infill and use of underutilized school district and church-owned land plays a large role in the identification of available sites.
+The moderate-resource designations in the northern central communities, including the vicinity of Alhambra Valley, portions of Reliez Valley, and Briones, Pacheco, portions of Vine Hill, and Contra Costa Centre, are not as densely developed, although infill and use of underutilized school district and church-owned land plays a large role in the identification of available sites

-Approximately 7.6 percent of lower-income housing opportunity is within highest and high--resource designations.
-Approximately 35.4 percent of the total site capacity identified in Discovery Bay is for lower-income units within mixed-income neighborhoods.
-Additional capacity for lower-income units within a high resource designation is in the vicinity of the Alamo community, with 30.5 percent of the total unit capacity identified in this area for lowerincome units.
+Approximately 7.6 percent of lower-income housing opportunity is within highest and high--resource designations-which correlate with HUD racially concentrated areas of affleunce.
+Approximately 354.4 percent of the total site capacity identified in Discovery Bay is for lower-income units within mixed-income neighborhoods.
+Additional capacity for lower-income units within a high resource designation is in the vicinity of the Alamo community, with 30.527.2 percent of the total unit capacity identified in this area for lower-income units.
 These sites offer an opportunity for lower-income housing mobility and helps reduce potential concentration of lower-income units in other areas of the Unincorporated County.
-While the Discovery Bay and Alamo sites satisfy 8.9 percent of the total RHNA capacity for unincorporated County, they provide 5.2 percent of the lower-income housing capacity.
+While the Discovery Bay and Alamo sites satisfy 8.9 percent of the total RHNA capacity for unincorporated County, they provide 5.24.9 percent of the lower-income housing capacity.